russkinori/Devint-quiz/README.md

 1. Please use the following link to access the challenge https://russkinori.github.io/Devint-quiz/.
 This will open the application in your default web browser.
 2. Once on the application is loaoded, click on **Start Quiz** to get started.
 3. The **first question** will then appear with a list of **4 choices**, as well as the **countdown timer** giving you a total time of **100 seconds**.
 4. Select an answer from the choices to move to the next question.
-An **incorrect answer will deduct 5 seconds** from the time remaining while a **correct answer has no action**.
+An **incorrect answer will deduct 5 seconds** from the time remaining, while a **correct answer has no action**.
 5. The game ends when **all questions have been answered** or the **timer reaches 0**.
 6. Your score will then be displayed with the option to save it and add your initials.